vic-ma/howtodismantle.github.io/_posts/2025-11-27-From-Folder-to-Fame-How-Hub-Files-Became-a-Dynamic-Infoboard.md

 Now, let's create the Peakboard app.

 ### Add a Hub files data source
 First, we add a Hub files data source.
-We point it to our main project folder in Peakboard Hub, `Template_Company_Information_PDF/`.
+We set the *Path* to the PDFs folder we created in Peakboard Hub, `Template_Company_Information_PDF/`.
 We enable *Check subfolders*, so that the data source includes all our sub-folders.
 We click the preview reload button on the top-right, and it shows us all our PDFs.

 ![image](/assets/2025-11-27/peakboard-hub-files-data-source.png)